 My name is Samuel Rukundo, born and raised at the edges of Kibale National Park also known as the primate capital of Uganda.
 I started my journey as a Potter in the Ruwenzori’s (Mountains of the Moon) with one of the prominent mountaineering safari companies in Uganda, then as a research assistant on Chimps & Baboons in Kibale National Park before joining Nkumba University for a diploma in tourism Operations and Management.
 Later on, I joined professional tour guiding 2009, where I freelanced with various safari companies in Uganda, Rwanda & Tanzania for more exposure and experience in the tour guiding business especially in Bird Watching (Ornithology).

-In 2013 I started Primate Journeys and my principal function at Primate Journeys Africa is to ensure high-quality professionalism at all levels and standards of work and work hand in hand with his teammates to ensure that our customers are offered the best services.
+In 2013 I started Primate Journeys and my principal function is to ensure high-quality professionalism at all levels and standards of work, as well as work hand in hand with my teammates to ensure that our customers are offered the best services.
 My love for nature and wildlife drives me to offer clients an experience second to none.
 With my travel experience and varsity, I plan to put together complex programs to suit discerning travellers and hence the reason I started my own company.

 How big is the Primate Journeys Africa Ltd team and what’s unique about your company?

 I work with a nine-person team that includes myself, three permanent employees, and five freelance tour guides that specialize in various aspects of guiding and language.
 Quick responses to emails/inquiries, listening to and personalizing the quests’ requests to their interests, as well as developing small and authentically, distinguishes us and allows us to spend more time satisfying our guests.

 What destinations in Africa do you organize tours and activities to?
 How many tourists have you organized a vacation for, if you were to give an estimate?